getsolus/help-center-docs/docs/user/contributing/style.md

 ### Markdown formatting

-Write content using [markdown formatting](https://www.markdownguide.org/cheat-sheet/), use [Prettier](https://prettier.io/) to enforce consistent formatting.
+Write content using [Markdown formatting](https://www.markdownguide.org/cheat-sheet/), use [Prettier](https://prettier.io/) to enforce consistent formatting.

-## Package Names
+## Package names

 - The name of packages in the Solus repository must use inline code formatting.